msjimc/RunningWindowsProgramsOnLinux/centos_9.md

 <hr />

-## Installing Winetricks and a .Net runtime
+## Installing Winetricks but not .Net runtime

 Winetricks can be installed with the command:

 >  sudo yum install winetricks

-and the the runtime installed with:

-> winetricks -q dotnetdesktop6

-for the .Net 6 runtime.
+Since the 32 - bit version of Wine can not be installed on Centos 9, its not possible to install the .Net runtime as it contains some 32-bit code.

 ## Running circularMT